Scotland: Law and order

 The Lord Advocate is the chief legal officer of the Scottish Government and the Crown in Scotland.
 The Lord Advocate is the head of the systems in Scotland for the investigation and prosecution of crime, the investigation of deaths as well as serving as the principal legal adviser to the Scottish Government and representing the government in legal proceedings.
 They are the chief public prosecutor for Scotland and all prosecutions on indictment are conducted by the Crown Office and Procurator Fiscal Service in the Lord Advocate's name on behalf of the Monarch.
 The officeholder is one of the Great Officers of State of Scotland.
 The current Lord Advocate, Dorothy Bain, was nominated by first minister Nicola Sturgeon, and was appointed in June 2021.
 The Lord Advocate is supported by the Solicitor General for Scotland.

 Since 2013, Scotland has had a unified police force known as Police Scotland.
 The Scottish Prison Service (SPS) manages the prisons in Scotland, which collectively house over 8,500 prisoners.
-The Cabinet Secretary for Justice and Home Affairs is responsible for the Scottish Prison Service within the Scottish Government.
+The Cabinet Secretary for Justice is responsible for the Scottish Prison Service within the Scottish Government.